byvishwanath/Zepto-Data-Cleaning-Analysis-Using-SQL/README.md

 Each row shows a specific version of a product (its SKU).
 You will see the same product name listed more than once because it might be sold in different sizes, weights, or categories, or with different discounts.

-Here is the column information organized into a clean, easy-to-read table:

 | Column Name | Description |
 | --- | --- |
 | **`serial_no`** | A unique ID for each product entry (acts as the main key). |